BooleanWhale/Blockchain-Transaction-Testing-Page/README.md

 - MetaMask: Users need a MetaMask wallet extension installed in their browser.
 - Infura Account: The app uses an Infura project ID for connecting to the Ethereum network.
+- WalletConnect Account: New WalletConnect project must be created to connect to MetaMask.